dylans0ng/dylans0ng.github.io/_posts/2023-12-09-create-timeline-slicer-excel-dashboard.md

 ![image](https://github.com/dylans0ng/dylans0ng.github.io/assets/112503726/f147ec90-e12d-4b76-aada-3b0dabca0e62)

 ## Intro
 In this blog post, I'll show you how to create a **timeline slicer** in Excel.
-It's a pretty useful tool that will **make your dashboard more interactive**, especially if you have a timeline graph, because as you click on the different buttons on a timeline slicer, the **values on all your other visuals will change** based on the button you pressed.
+It's a pretty useful tool that will **make your dashboard more interactive**, especially if you have a timeline graph, because as you click on the different buttons on a timeline slicer, the **values on all your other visuals will change** based on the buttons you press.

 I'll explain more on this later, so keep reading!